DSO-TECHINFO/bancodelapeseta-frontend/README.md

 ### Prerequisites

-We suggest having the latest version of npm
+Before running this project, make sure you have the latest version of npm installed

   ```sh
   npm install npm@latest -g